pen-lang/pen/doc/src/guides/getting-started.md

 pen create foo
 ```

 Then, you should see a `foo` directory under the current directory.
-When you go to the `foo` directory, you should see a `Main.pen` source file and a `pen.json` file for [package configuration](/references/language/packages.md#package-configuration).
+When you go to the `foo` directory, you should see a `main.pen` source file and a `pen.json` file for [package configuration](/references/language/packages.md#package-configuration).

 ## Building a package